 Does Travel Insurance Cover Coronavirus Situations?

-The quick answer to this is, it depends on the company.
-Some companies, such as World Nomads, does have specific coverages for coronavirus including cancelling your trip because you get sick or getting sick abroad and needing help with medical care and/or getting back home.
+The quick answer to this is, that it depends on the company.
+Some companies, such as World Nomads or Travel Guard, do have specific coverages for coronavirus including canceling your trip because you get sick or getting sick abroad and needing help with medical care and/or getting back home.

 “COVID-19 is a known and evolving epidemic that is impacting travel worldwide, with continued spread and impacts expected.
 Our travel protection plans do not generally cover losses directly or indirectly related to known, foreseeable, or expected events, epidemics, government prohibitions, warnings, or travel advisories, or fear of travel.” – quoted from Allianz COVID-19 FAQ